DataBiosphere/jade-data-repo/README.md

 Once your cluster has finished creating, click the Connect button next to you cluster info.
 Copy the command and execute it on your local system.
 Now, if you click on docker -> kubernetes you should see a check next to the cluster you just created.

+## Deploying to kubernetes
+### Deploying in your own test account (not dev, integration, etc)
-## Create a service account
+### Create a service account
 In the google cloud console, go to IAM & Admin -> Service accounts.
 Click create service account.
 Choose a name and add a description (this service account will be used to manage big query and postgres data for the datarepo).

 Give your service account access to dev GCR:

     gsutil iam ch serviceAccount:jade-k8-sa@${PROJECT}.iam.gserviceaccount.com:objectViewer gs://artifacts.broad-jade-dev.appspot.com

-Grant your service account the storage and bigquery admin roles:

-    gcloud projects add-iam-policy-binding ${PROJECT} --member serviceAccount:jade-k8-sa@${PROJECT}.iam.gserviceaccount.com --role roles/bigquery.admin gcloud projects add-iam-policy-binding ${PROJECT} --member serviceAccount:jade-k8-sa@${PROJECT}.iam.gserviceaccount.com --role roles/storage.admin

-## Deploying to kubernetes
-### Deploying in your own test account (not dev, integration, etc)
 #### Environment variables
     GOOGLE_CLOUD_PROJECT
-    GOOGLE_APPLICATION_CREDENTIALS
     ENVIRONMENT (local, dev)

-Add the service account key for your project to vault:

-    vault write secret/dsde/firecloud/local/datarepo/sa-key${PROJECT}.json @<localfilename>.json

 Deploy:

     ./ops/deploy.sh

-After you deploy, go to Kubernetes in the google cloud console, select services, and then add the IP address of the oidc-proxy-service to your /etc/hosts file as `jade.datarepo-dev.broadinstitute.org`
+After you deploy, go to Kubernetes in the google cloud console, select services, and then add the IP address of the oidc-proxy-service to your /etc/hosts file as `local.datarepo-dev.broadinstitute.org`

 ## Build and Run Locally